NCBI-Codeathons/bioed-2024-team-carver/Team Sublime Dynamite ReadMe.md

 # $\color{Cerulean}{Assessments:}$
 The assignment itself is essentially an assessment - if a student can complete the assignment, then the student is demontrating that he/she/they know how to transcribe and translate a DNA sequence.
 Additionally, they show proficiency in using a codon chart.
 Finally, the student is demonstrating that he/she/they know and can apply the knowledge of the different types of mutations found in DNA sequences, as well the basic impact of each of those mutations.

+Further options for assessment could be\
+- A class discussion\
+- The class activity in which the whole HBB gene is divided among the students in the class to create a physical representation of the amino acid chain\
+- These two options are explained in the Background Information - Central Dogma slides

 # $\color{ProcessBlue}{Future\ Work:}$
-Future Work Possibilites for the 9th/10th Grade Assignments:\
+Future Work Possibilites for the 9th/10th Grade Assignments:
-- Making corresponding protein sequences for the same mutated HBB genes, so that students can run a Protein BLAST and then compare amino acid sequences\
+- Making corresponding protein sequences for the same mutated HBB genes, so that students can run a Protein BLAST and then compare amino acid sequences
 - Adding resources so that students can visualize 3D structures from the HBB protein with the mutations they analyzed.